 - Adjust Board Structure to the Changes in Your Process

 Kanban prescribes incremental change and thus setting a drastically low WIP limits could be stressful for the team.
 It is better to start with choosing the current number of tasks in In Progress and be sure they are not exceeded.
 Then, with the use of the method, tasks would be moving faster towards completion and you will be able to reduce the WIP limits.
 The ideal is one item per team member – e.g. if your team is made of 10 people, then the limit of the items being worked on should be 10.

 Your ultimate goal is to achieve shorter cycle times.
 This means that a card travels faster from Requested to Done column.
-You can use the advanced analytics module in Kanbanize to monitor your success and analyze your results.
-There are the cycle time chart, heat map for cycle time and cumulative flow diagram, which could help you on the way to improving.
+Most of the modern Kanban software solutions are equipped with advanced analytics modules to help you monitor your workflow and analyze your results.
+Some of the most valuable tools are the cycle time chart, heat map for cycle time and cumulative flow diagram, which could help you on the way to improving.